indrajiita/portfolio/Technical Writing/Changing Permissions on WEKA NFS Shared Filesystems.md

    weka nfs client-group | grep client-ip
    ```

-# Backup Plan
+## Backup Plan
-Not required as the process does not involve service interruption.
+Not required because the process does not involve service interruption.

-# References
+## References
 N/A

-# Training
+## Training
-All administrators must receive the appropriate level of training required to change permissions on WEKA NFS shared filesystems in accordance with their assigned roles.
+All administrators must receive the appropriate level of training required to change permissions on WEKA NFS shared filesystems under their assigned roles.

 # Attachments
 N/A